aparkin/NMDC_CDM_Browser/DEPLOYMENT.md

 # NMDC CDM Browser Deployment Guide

-This guide explains how to deploy the NMDC CDM Browser using Podman on remote servers, with specific attention to path handling and nginx configuration.
+This guide explains how to deploy the NMDC CDM Browser using Podman on remote servers, with specific attention to path handling and container configuration.

 ## Current Deployment